If you are interested in financial freedom, then you are in the right place.

 If you are a coaching client or a subscriber to The Escape Manual you can ask me anything me and you will always get a response.

 What if you could have one on one coaching from a mentor that had already done it?
 Someone that knew the traps along the path to financial independence.
 This will be way quicker than trying to learn everything on your own.

 This is what I do in my one to one financial coaching.

 When I worked in corporate finance, I helped solve complex problems for sophisticated clients (banks, companies, hedge funds, private equity, government).
 I now do that for a wide range of people: from millionaires to people just starting out on The Path.

 It has to work in the real world, not just in theory.
 This means that I talk with clients about anything that will help them improve their financial and life situation.
 This covers a lot and so the conversations can range very wide and beyond just finance and investing.

 I don’t tell people how to save a few pennies on a tin of beans from the supermarket.
-It’s often more like high end career coaching or business coaching where people are at big forks in the road in their lives and considering moving jobs / careers / countries / relationships etc or considering selling their business etc.
+It’s high end career coaching or business coaching where people are at big forks in the road in their lives and considering moving jobs / careers / countries / relationships etc or considering selling their business etc.

 Successful people have advisers, coaches and mentors.
 We learn organically by observing, talking and discussing with people who are further along The Path.

 Why wouldn’t you get the best help you can?